mike99mac/zlma/README.md

 # z/VM and Linux Modern Administration
-z/VM and Linux Modern Administration (zlma, pronounced "zelma") enables Linux servers running under the z/VM hipervisor on IBM Mainframes to be managed in a more modern fashion.
+z/VM and Linux Modern Administration (**zlma**, pronounced "zelma") enables Linux servers running under the z/VM hipervisor on IBM Mainframes to be managed in a more modern fashion.
 The priority of how servers are managed is:

 1. Browser-based
 1. Linux command line